omar-nafea/FullStack/React_Advanced/Module_2.2_RulesOfHooks&FetchingDataWithHooks.md

     <h1>Data pending...</h1>
 )
 ```
-I have the app function and inside of it, following the rules of hook, I'm invoking the use state hook at the top level of the component.
+I have the app function and inside of it, following the rules of hook, I'm invoking the `useState` hook at the top level of the component.
 The initial value of the state variable is an empty array.

-Next, I have defined the fetch data function, which is fetching data from the random user.name API, then it retrieves the response from the API in JSON format.
+Next, I have defined the `fetchData` function, which is fetching data from the random user name API, then it retrieves the response from the API in JSON format.
 It then updates the state variable with this JSON data.

-**I'm not using a hook inside the fetch data function because that's against the rules of hooks.**
+**I'm not using a hook inside the `fetchData` function because that's against the rules of hooks.**

-After that, I'm calling the use effect hook and from inside they use effect hook, I'm calling the fetch data function which I've defined previously.
+After that, I'm calling the `useEffect` hook and from inside they `useEffect` hook, I'm calling the `fetchData` function which I've defined previously.
 Finally, I'm using conditional logic to decide what to return.

-First, I'm using the object.keys code snippet to put all the keys of the user object into an array.
-Since object.keys returns an array, I can access the length property on this array and check the length
+First, I'm using the `Object.keys` code snippet to put all the keys of the user object into an array.
+Since `Object.keys` returns an array, I can access the length property on this array and check the length

-If the length of this array is greater than zero.
-If it is, it means that the contents of the state array has changed because the state variables array was empty.
-So if the array is no longer empty, then the div section will be returned with the H1 tag and a couple of H2 tags.
-Otherwise, the H1 tag below is returned that reads data pending.
+If the length of this array is greater than zero. that means the contents of the state array has changed because the state variables array was empty.
+So if the array is no longer empty, then the div section will be returned with the `h1` tag and a couple of `h2` tags.
+Otherwise, the `h1` tag below is returned that reads *"data pending"*.

 Sometimes it can take a little bit of time for the fetch data function to retrieve the data requested.
 Therefore, the data pending message will be displayed initially after the code is executed.